tbendixen/freelist-tutorial/README.md

 Repository for:
 **Cognitive and cultural models in psychological science: A tutorial on modeling free-list data as a dependent variable in Bayesian regression**

-`freelist_tutorial.pdf`: preprint of main manuscript
+`freelist_tutorial.pdf`: preprint of main manuscript (also available at https://psyarxiv.com/4n2jm)

 `freelist_tutorial_appendix.pdf`: preprint of appendices